 Clubs & Organizations

-Students at Mercy are given the opportunity to participate in a broad range of co-curricular activities.
+Students at Mercy are given the opportunity to participate in a broad range of co-curricular and extra-curricular activities.
 These are designed to foster personal development and enrich their high school experience.
 The following clubs and organizations are available.

 Environmental Awareness Club

 This organization is devoted to the care of our planet, enhancement of environmental qualities at school and the education of students in the area of living in a healthy, environmentally friendly manner.
 Meetings are held once a month after school.

 This group performs music for small orchestra and piano quartet.
 Performances include the Christmas Concert, the Spring Concert, and selected events in the school.
 This co-curricular meets 2 times a week during C block.
 If a student is not in this class and is interested in Ensemble Players, please email Mr. Sung @ email@example.com.